MetPX/sarracenia/docs/source/Reference/sr3.1.rst

   - **--config http://dd.weather.gc.ca/alerts/doc/cap.conf**

-On startup, sr_subscribe checks if the local file cap.conf exists in the local configuration directory.
+On startup, sr3 checks if the local file cap.conf exists in the local configuration directory.
 If it does, then the file will be read to find a line like so: